 BA, RM (Hon), Diplomas in Counseling & Group Facilitation, Certificate Midwifery.

 I’m an experienced facilitator and coach with an extensive background in communication, health care and community organizing, primarily in the non-profit sector.
 My approach is relational, collaborative and values-based in working with individuals, communities, organizations and businesses to build resilience and capacity, improve communications, untangle conflicts, and take things to the next level in effectively getting where you want to go.
-My wider focus is on making the world a more connected, compassionate, equitable and sustainable place.
+My wider focus is on making the world a more connected, compassionate, equitable and regenerative place.

 I studied Journalism and English literature for my undergraduate degree at Carleton University, have Diplomas in Counselling and Group Facilitation from the Haven Institute on Gabriola Island, a Certificate in Permaculture Design and a Certificate in Midwifery from the Michener Institute of Applied Health Sciences.

 In addition to working with groups and individuals, I’ve worked as a writer, editor, activist and community organizer, and was a founding member of a rural cooperative community where I lived for seven years.
 I left the community with my partner Larry so we could both train as midwives.
 I practiced midwifery in Ontario for 15 years while also working to bring midwives, and a more relational approach to maternity care, into Ontario’s legislated health care system.
 As President of the Association of Ontario Midwives, I led the negotiations with government for midwives’ first contract, using a principled approach to negotiation based on the work of the Harvard Negotiation Project.
 In 1997 I came to BC to work as Registrar and Executive Director of the newly formed College of Midwives to bring midwives into BC regulated health care, leaving that work after 17 years to launch Resilience Matters and work as a community organizer in the non-profit world.